open-pioneer/trails-openlayers-base-packages/src/packages/map/README.md

 The MapContainer provides a prop `viewPadding` that allows to set the map's view padding (see [padding property on OL View](https://openlayers.org/en/latest/apidoc/module-ol_View-View.html#padding)).
-This prop musst be used to set the views padding instead of directly setting the padding on the OL map's view to ensure that map anchor are positioned correctly.
+This prop must be used to set the view's padding instead of directly setting the padding on the OL map's view to ensure that map anchors are positioned correctly.

 Additionally, using the prop `viewPaddingChangeBehavior` it is possible to specify how the map behaves when the view padding changes.
-Possible values are `none` (no nothing), `preserve-center`(ensures that the center point remains the same by animating the view) and `preserve-extent` ´(ensures that the extent remains the same by zooming).
+Possible values are `none` (do nothing), `preserve-center` (ensures that the center point remains the same by animating the view) and `preserve-extent` (ensures that the extent remains the same by zooming).

 ### Map anchor component